infodump01/LE-Scouter/README.md

 ---

-Let me know if you want anything changed, more technical install/troubleshooting, or a “for developers” section!
+If you want a **“for developers”** or API reference section, just let me know!